 • I am here to teach, instill knowledge, provide helpful information, proper guidance and positively encourage each and every individual student who has a real interest and a genuine desire to learn, comprehend and understand, progress and perform music to their highest potential.
 Those who are truly willing to seriously apply themselves (study, practice) and adhere to the guidelines and policies listed herein, with persistence and determination, coupled with my one-on-one specialized instruction, as a result, will become accomplished musicians!

-Take a Look at What Several of Our Customers Have to Say About Us!
+Take a Look at What Several of My Students Have to Say About Me!

 Thanks to Suzanne's quality coaching, my singing voice has become a lot stronger and more sustained.
 My phrasing and breath control is better too.
 I don't suffer from my voice giving out and dropping off half way through a song any more like I used to.
 I highly recommend her to anybody in need of a good voice teacher!